-We know what Inventory Management Software you need, because we were in the business ourselves.
-We also provide barcoding and Scanning as an option for all of our products.
-If your company is made up of stock inventory in the form of raw materials, semi-finished items or ready to ship items then it is better to get inventory software or an inventory system in place to increase accuracy, efficiency and control.
-An effective, self customizable and easy to use inventory system can improve your cost, cut down on human resource and allow for growth.
+We know what inventory management system you need because we’ve been providing long-term inventory solutions for over 30 years.
+Trust that our team can help you configure a system to fit your exact needs, be them industry specific or related to your business structure.
+We also provide barcode labels and barcode scanning hardware options for all of our products.
+If your inventory operations are made up of stock inventory in the form of raw materials, work-in-process items or ready to ship items, then it is optimal to get an inventory system in place to increase accuracy, efficiency and control.
+An effective, configurable and easy-to-use stock inventory system can improve your bottom line by cutting down on labor costs and task duration.

-Inventory Software is a company's merchandise, raw materials, and finished and unfinished products which have not yet been sold.
+Inventory is the combination of a company's merchandise, raw materials, finished and unfinished products that have not yet been sold.
 These are considered liquid assets, since they can be converted into cash quite easily.
-There are various means of valuing these assets, but to be conservative the lowest value is usually used in financial statements.
+There are various means of valuing stock inventory, but to be conservative the lowest value is usually used in financial statements.

-ASAP Systems has developed many Inventory Management Software and inventory tracking solutions to offer small business the effectiveness of large companies at prices that are affordable.
-Complete inventory tracking solutions made by the leaders in small business Inventory Software productivity.
-Managing inventory has never been as easy!
+ASAP Systems has developed thousands of inventory management and inventory tracking solutions that offer businesses and organizations the same value and performance as larger companies.
+Managing stock inventory has never been easier!
 ASAP Systems lets you take full control of your inventory and invoicing.
-Get ahead of your competition with this Inventory Management Software.
-Our full Barcode or RFID support will save you time and hassle.
-Just attach a Barcode or RFID reader to your PC and it will fully integrate with the software.
-ASAP Systems makes it difficult to misplace or lose assets.
-Run our Barcode or RFID software from most handheld Barcode or RFID readers with the same ease as you would from a client computer in the office.
-ASAP Systems Inventory Software is an Inventory System for businesses of all sizes.
+Get ahead of your competition by advancing and automating your stock inventory management processes.
+Our comprehensive barcode or RFID support will save you time and hassle.
+Just attach a barcode scanner or RFID reader to your PC and it will fully integrate with the Passport.
+Run our barcode or RFID system from most mobile barcode computers or RFID readers with the same ease as you would from a desktop computer in the office.
+Passport is a stock inventory system for businesses of all sizes.

-Our complete Inventory Management Software is packed with helpful features to make your business more professional and profitable.
-Create invoices and manage stock from your front and back office.
-All of our Inventory Control Software and invoice software runs on Windows 98/Me/NT/2000/XP/Vista.
+Our complete inventory management package is loaded with helpful features to make your business more professional and profitable.
+Generate invoices and manage stock from your wherever you are, at or away from the office.
+Passport’s inventory control functions run on Windows 2000/XP/Vista/7/8.

-The goal of VMI is to align business objectives and streamline supply chain operations for both suppliers and their customers.
+The goal of VMI, or vendor-managed inventory, is to align business objectives and streamline supply chain operations for both suppliers and their customers.
 The business value is a direct result of increased information flow:

 • Improved Inventory Turns